Tefillin: Use

-Originally tefillin were worn all day, but not during the night.
+Sometimes tefillin were worn all day, but not during the night.
 Nowadays the prevailing custom is to wear them only during the weekday morning service, although some individuals wear them at other times during the day as well.
-Observant Jews make a tremendous effort to don Tefillin at the appropriate time every morning, even in crowded airports or while summiting the world's highest peaks.
+Observant Jews make a tremendous effort to don Tefillin at the appropriate time every morning, even in crowded airports.
 Tefillin are not donned on Shabbat and the major festivals because these holy days are themselves considered "signs" which render the need of the "sign" of tefillin superfluous.

 On the fast day of Tisha B'Av, Ashkenazim and some Sephardim do not wear tefillin during the morning (Shacharit) service and they are worn instead at the afternoon service (Mincha).
-Other Sephardim (following the Kabbalah) wear put on tefillin at Shacharit as usual.
+Other Sephardim (following the Kabbalah) wear tefillin at Shacharit as usual.

 Chol HaMoed

 On Chol HaMoed (intermediate days) of Pesach and Sukkot, there is a great debate among the early halachic authorities as to whether tefillin should be worn or not.
 Those who forbid it consider the "sign" of intermediate days as having the same status as the festival itself, making the ritual of tefillin redundant.
 Others argue and hold that Chol HaMoed does not constitute a "sign" in which case tefillin must be laid.
 Three customs evolved resulting from the dispute: